df478/alacrity-website/docs/best-practices.md

 ### Enforce HTTPS

 It is highly recommended that one of the first things you do is to enable HTTPS and enable "Enforce HTTPS" for your AlaCrity dashboard.
 After you've done all these, you should change your password.
-Note that if you are using `alacrity-cli serversetup` wizard, you will be doing this process automatically, no need to change your password after the setup.
+Note that if you are using `alacrity serversetup` wizard, you will be doing this process automatically, no need to change your password after the setup.

 ### Use Service Accounts for Git